 Next comes putting a marketing man in charge of a bank.

 When look at insider risk we should begin with the over-ambitious chief executive, whether it be Enron or Royal Bank of Scotland.
 Then come those who can cross the Chinese walls within the organisation, particularly the compliance officers and the help desk staff.
-Put them in contact with some of the night-time cleaners and you can gut almost any organisation.
+Put them in contact with some of the night-time cleaners and you can gut almost any organisation of its information jewels.

 More systems crash, more seriously and for longer during supposedly routine maintenance to install security upgrades than are brought down by denial of service attacks.